 Most Unusual Berlin Hotels | Hüttenpalast

 Most Unusual Berlin Hotels | Michelberger

-1. Michelberger
+1. Michelberger Hotel

-The Michelberger is a Berlin institution.
+The Michelberger is a Berlin hotel institution.
 But it’s a unique choice in comparison to your average hotel.
 Of course, there’s a cute bar/lounge in the lobby where you can spot the many musicians staying here.
 There’s a Byron Katie book in every guest room and The Big Lebowski playing in an infinite loop on every TV.
 They also frequently offer music events and more.

+Most Unusual Berlin Hotels | Hüttenpalast